heinrich5991/libtw2/doc/dead_reckoning.md

 Prediction
 ==========

-If the client receives a snapshot with tick `n`, and finds a tee with tick `t`, it runs dead reckoning for `n - t` ticks to get the up-to-date tee.
+If the client receives a snapshot with tick $n$, and finds a tee with tick $t$, it runs dead reckoning for $n - t$ ticks to get the up-to-date tee.
-In case the client has cached a dead reckoned tee from the original tick `t`, it can also use it to perform less dead reckoning.
+In case the client has cached a dead reckoned tee from the original tick $t$, it can also use it to perform less dead reckoning.
 A future snapshot does not have a "more correct" tee for this tick, even if that snapshot's tick is further back in the past.

 Demos